kpobococ/XtLightbox/README.md

 * `closeKeys`: an array of key names, pressing which should trigger the lightbox to close.
 Defaults to `['esc']`,
 * `nextKeys`: an array of key names, pressing which should trigger the lightbox to show next image.
 Defaults to `['right', 'space']`
 * `prevKeys`: an array of key names, pressing which should trigger the lightbox to show previous image.
 Defaults to `['left']`
-* `hideArrowsFor`: an array of adaptor names, the contents for which should not have the next/previous overlays.
-Some adaptors enforce this parameter.

 **Adaptor: Image**